Crossing the Canada-U.S. border: Bring your valid passport and secure status card

 By land or water

-If your status card is no longer valid, you may have difficulty crossing the Canada–U.S. border.
+If you don't have a secure status card or it's no longer valid, find out how to apply at Get, renew or replace a status card.
 To find out which cards are currently valid, visit Is your status card valid.

 By air